ltackmann/harvest/README.md

 For certain applications the eventlog can be useful in itself such as a audit trail in a financial system.
-It can also be a valuable for complex applications since it makes each use case explicit by forcing programmers to make event types for every action that can occur in the system.
+It can also be a valuable for complex applications since it makes each use case explicit by forcing programmers to make event types for every action that can occur.

 Further it also makes debugging easy since you can replay the event log to recreate any former system state where an error occurred  Finally it also makes implementing